ncoghlan/misc/notes/python3/questions_and_answers.rst

 **December 2017**: Anticipated date for the Django 2.0 release, which is expected to be the first version of Django to drop support for Python 2.7.

-**April 2018**: Anticipated date for Ubuntu and Fedora to have finished migrating default components of their respective server editions to Python 3 (some common Linux components, most notably the Samba protocol server, proved challenging to migrate, so the stateful server variants of these
+**April 2018**: Revised anticipated date for Ubuntu and Fedora to have finished migrating default components of their respective server editions to Python 3 (some common Linux components, most notably the Samba protocol server, proved challenging to migrate, so the stateful server variants of these